Stan Winston

 Winston, a frequent collaborator with directors James Cameron, Steven Spielberg and Tim Burton, owned several effects studios, including Stan Winston Digital.
-The established areas of expertise for Winston were in makeup, puppets and practical effects, but he had recently expanded his studio to encompass digital effects as well.
+The established areas of expertise for Winston were in makeup, puppets and practical effects, but at the time of his death, he had expanded his studio to encompass digital effects as well.

 Early life

 Winston was born on April 7, 1946, in Richmond, Virginia to a Jewish family, where he graduated from Washington-Lee High School in 1964.
 He studied painting and sculpture at the University of Virginia in Charlottesville, from which he graduated in 1968.

 Career

 In 1969, after attending California State University, Long Beach, Winston moved to Hollywood to pursue a career as an actor.
 Struggling to find an acting job, he began a makeup apprenticeship at Walt Disney Studios.

 1970s

-In 1972, Winston established his own company, Stan Winston Studio, and in 1973 he won an Emmy Award for his effects work on the 1972 telefilm Gargoyles.
+In 1972, Winston established his own company, Stan Winston Studio, and in 1973, he won an Emmy Award for his effects work on the 1972 telefilm Gargoyles.
 Over the next seven years, Winston continued to receive Emmy Award nominations for work on projects and won another for 1974's The Autobiography of Miss Jane Pittman.
 Winston also created the Wookiee costumes for the 1978 Star Wars Holiday Special.
-In 1978 Winston was the Special Make-up Designer for The Wiz.
+In 1978, Winston was the Special Make-up Designer for The Wiz.